Sharkbit: Take Down Bruce the Great White and Save the Beachgoers in Stern's Latest Pinball Creation

 • Jaws Multiball: First, chum the water by shooting the chum bucket captive ball and shooting the red shots that spawn.
 Then, shoot any yellow shot to load the harpoon and attach a barrel to the shark at the fin drop target.
 Finally, make any flashing yellow shot to start Jaws multiball.
 Shoot red shots for awards / jackpots and the chum bucket to add a ball.
 Hold balls at the mini-flipper and press the action button to lock the ball there for a short time.

 • Beachgoers: Spawn at all five major shots by shooting the yellow targets surrounding them.
 Collect all three at a shot for a timed hurry-up – the value scored during them is added to each subsequent shot there while lit during a mode or multiball.
-Collect 8 beachgoers for an extra ball and 15 beachgoers for rescue multiball.
+Collect 8 beachgoers for an extra ball and 15 beachgoers for search or rescue multiball.

 • Quickshots / Gear: Shoot the harpoon lane when lit to set up a shot to the fin drop target.
 The award is multiplied for further shots up the lane, but the multiplier resets when the player misses a quickshot.
 Extra ball is awarded at 3 quickshots, and this is also the fastest way to light gear for collection at the right ramp for various perks.
+Gear can be traded for a big score award once all six have been found, and this will also qualify the final bounty hunt for the Great White shark.

 Skill Shot